Insert the Degree Symbol or Sign in Microsoft Word Documents (with Shortcuts)

 This shortcut is typically added to the Normal template so when you exit the program, Word will prompt you to save the Normal template.
 If your IT department has disabled modification of the Normal template, you won't be able to use this method.

-To add your own AutoCorrect shortcut for the degree symbol:
+To create an AutoCorrect shortcut for the degree symbol:

 To use the AutoCorrect entry, type the characters you entered in Replace, such as (d), and then press the Spacebar.